Three decades at the Bayreuth festival: personal account | DW | 27.07.2020

 In 1989, I was sent there to cover a new staging of Richard Wagner's "Festival Work for the Consecration of the Stage," the opera Parsifal.
 The director was Wolfgang Wagner, the composer's grandson, the conductor James Levine.

-One unforgettable memory for me was Waltraud Meier in the role of Kundry.
+One unforgettable moment was Waltraud Meier in the role of Kundry.
 From the most subtle, delicate timbres to volcanic vocal eruptions, she had it all.
 Added to that: an orchestral sound streaming like a force of nature out of the "mystical gulf," which is how Richard Wagner himself described the orchestra pit in his self-designed festival theater, the Festspielhaus, with its incomparable acoustic.

 Read more: 8 similarities between Wagner and Rammstein